Skip to main content

 Data Source: EMIS

 All school data on SchoolSeek comes from the Education Management Information System (EMIS), maintained by the South African Department of Basic Education.
 The EMIS dataset includes institutional information for every registered school in South Africa — public and independent.
-SchoolSeek currently uses the Q3 2025 national EMIS extract, which covers 25,527 schools nationally.
-We filter this to the Western Cape province (1,935 schools) for our initial launch.
+SchoolSeek currently uses the Q3 2025 national EMIS extract, which covers 25,527 schools across all 9 provinces.

 Data Processing Pipeline